mttwchtr/Backend-Development-Notes/c.md

 > When you input something, it doesn't reach your C program until you press \n or send EOF (or EOL). - https://stackoverflow.com/questions/42223585/why-doesnt-getchar-read-characters-such-as-backspace

+##1 and 0
+true and false
+> However, in C, the conditions true and false are represented by the integer values 1 and 0, respectively. - http://farside.ph.utexas.edu/teaching/329/lectures/node11.html

+##;
+> ...a statement can even be split over many lines, so long as its end is signaled by a semicolon. - http://farside.ph.utexas.edu/teaching/329/lectures/node11.html

 ## putchar(c)
 > prints the contents of the integer variable c as a character, usually on the screen. - The C Programming Language 2nd Edition, Brian Kernighan and Dennis Ritchie